5 Examples of Using Array Formula in Excel

 =C5:C14+D5:D14

-Here, we’re using Microsoft Excel 365 version.
-So, we can run the array formula by pressing ENTER.
-But, in the older version, you must press CTRL + SHIFT + ENTER to use the array formula.
+If you’re using Microsoft Excel 365 version, you can run an array formula by pressing ENTER.
+But in older versions of Excel, CTRL + SHIFT + ENTER must be used to run an array formula.

-• So, go to cell E5 and enter the same formula.
+• Go to cell E5 and enter the same formula.

 Using Array Formula in Excel to Calculate Total Marks of Students

-Note: After pressing these buttons, a pair of curly brackets will automatically be applied within two sides of the formula.
-You don’t have to write them manually.
+Note: After pressing this key combination, a pair of curly brackets will automatically be applied around the formula.
+You don’t need to enter them manually.

-• Here, go to cell E8 and change the cell element to 5.
+• Go to cell E8 and change the value to 5.

 Excel Showing Warning Box while Trying to Change Any Item inside the Array

-Now, we want to discover the highest marks obtained by the students on any of the two subjects.
-So, let’s begin.
+Now let’s calculate the highest marks obtained by a student in any of the two subjects.

-• Secondly, select cell C16 and write down the formula below.
+• Select cell C16 and enter the formula below:

 =MAX(C5:D14)

-Here, the MAX function returns the maximum value among the numbers in this range.
+Here, the MAX function returns the maximum value within the numbers in this range.

 Determining Highest Marks Obtained Using Excel Array Formula

-Example 03: Excel Array Formula with Multiple Criteria
+Example 3 – An Array Formula with Multiple Criteria

-In this example, we’ll show you an array formula that will return a two-dimensional array with multiple criteria.
-Here, we’ve got the Name, Section, Subject, and Mark in columns B, C, D, and E consecutively.
-Also, we got Section A and Maths as the Subject in cells in the B16:E17 range.
+Our sample dataset contains the Name, Section, Subject, and Mark in columns B, C, D, and E consecutively.
+Also, we have Section A and Maths as the Subject in the B16:E17 range.

 Excel Array Formula with Multiple Criteria

-• At first, copy the headings in the B4:E4 range and paste them into the B19:E19 range.
+• Copy the headings in the B4:E4 range and paste them into the B19:E19 range.

-• Then, go to cell B20 and paste the following formula into that cell.
+• In cell B20 paste the following formula:

 =FILTER(B5:E14,(C5:C14=B17)*(D5:D14=D17),"")

-Here, B5:E14 represents the range of the array.
-C5:C14 serves as the Section column.
-B17 performs as the section to be filtered.
-D5:D14 means the Subject column.
-Lastly, D17 acts as the subject to be filtered.
+Here, B5:E14 represents the range of the array, C5:C14 represents the Section column, B17 is the section to be filtered, D5:D14 represents the Subject column, and D17 acts as the subject to be filtered.

 The FILTER function has three arguments.
-Here, B5:E14 is the array argument.
-And (C5:C14=B17)*(D5:D14=D17) is the include argument.
-Basically, this works like a Boolean array; it carries the condition or criteria for filtering.
-In this case, we’ve two criteria combined by a (*) sign.
+Here, B5:E14 is the array argument and (C5:C14=B17)*(D5:D14=D17) is the include argument.
+This essentially works like a Boolean array; it carries the condition or criteria for filtering.
+In this case, we have two criteria combined by a (*) sign.

 Filtering Range with Excel Array Formula

-Example 04: Computing Total Cost based on Quantity
+Example 4 – Calculating Total Cost based on Quantity

-This example is actually fun to learn.
-You can apply this theory to other problems as well.
-Here, in Column B, we have the Quantity of Unit.
-And, in Column C, there is their corresponding Unit Price.
-In essence, we want to know how much this will cost if we order a certain quantity of units.
+Here, in Column B we have the Quantity of Unit. and in Column C is the corresponding Unit Price.
+We want to know the cost if we order a certain quantity of units.

 Computing Total Cost based on Quantity